Written By: Camryn Keeble

 How does Keytruda work?

-Keytruda is an immunotherapy drug, meaning it strengthens the immune system’s ability to respond to cancer and other diseases.
-It blocks two proteins from binding: one on immune system cells and one on mesothelioma cells.
-This blockage helps the immune system target and kill mesothelioma cells.
+Keytruda is an immunotherapy drug that stimulates the immune system’s ability to respond to cancer and other diseases.
+It blocks a protein from the mesothelioma cancer cell from binding to a protein receptor on the immune system T-cell.
+This blockade helps the immune system target and kill mesothelioma cells more accurately.

 What are the side effects of Keytruda?

 Side effects of Keytruda may include fatigue, muscle pain, diarrhea, cough, rash, fever, decreased appetite, itching, shortness of breath, constipation, bone pain, joint pain, abdominal pain, nausea and low levels of thyroid hormone.
-If your side effects become more severe, consult your doctor.
+Side effects are often manageable when treated promptly.
+If you experience any new or worsening side effects, contact your doctor immediately.

 Sources & Author

-1. FDA Approves Drug Combination for Treating Mesothelioma.
+1. FDA approves pembrolizumab with chemotherapy for unresectable advanced or metastatic malignant pleural mesothelioma.
 U.S. Food and Drug Administration.
-Retrieved from: https://www.fda.gov/news-events/press-announcements/fda-approves-drug-combination-treating-mesothelioma.
-Accessed: 10/04/2020.
+Retrieved from: https://www.fda.gov/drugs/resources-information-approved-drugs/fda-approves-pembrolizumab-chemotherapy-unresectable-advanced-or-metastatic-malignant-pleural.
+Accessed: 06/15/2026.

 Camryn Keeble image